 We kept it simple, yet well crafted and elegant.
 The sauna functions as a centerpiece to the family gathering place and also serves as the bath house—since they are eschewing modern conveniences like running water.

-Henry David Thoreau may have had his pond,
+Henry David Thoreau may have had his pond, but what he really needed was a sauna.

 The landscape of Upstate NY is punctuated by the rural agrarian architecture typical of an area rooted in 19th-century traditions.
 Massive old barns reign supreme and are typically surrounded by a cluster of smaller accessory buildings: smaller barns and equipment sheds, dairies, smokehouses, and, occasionally, if one looks hard enough, a sauna.
 Sadly, many of the wood-sided buildings have either burned or fallen into abstract heaps of their formal selves.
 Their replacements— metal-sided Morton buildings and giant fabric-covered hoop structures—are strictly utilitarian and lack the romantic appeal of the old barns.
 It is the former that inspires the creative in me.